 Finding The Right Medication

-In fact, I had lost appetite to eat or drink anything.
+I had lost appetite to eat or drink anything.
 My head was all over the place.
 It was worrying enough to be disabled and pregnant but now with HIV too.
 There were no words to describe how I felt.

 Negative Thoughts Leads To Suicide Attempt